-sites at night, highlighting the extensive use of calling devices and their intensity within the trapping areas.
+These calling devices can often be heard easily from hundreds of metres away from trapping sites during the night, highlighting the extensive use of these lures and their intensity within the trapping areas.

-This report presents the results for spring 2023 survey.
+This report presents the results for spring 2025 survey.
 It should be noted that during spring illegal trappers target mainly Blackcaps (Sylvia atricapilla), although other migrating songbirds are also taken.
 Trapped birds are either served as expensive ambelopoulia 'delicacies' in local restaurants or are sold or used for home consumption.